 Copenhagen's best festivals

-The Copenhagen Summer Festival on the other hand delights with classical chambers music from new, young talents and high-profile artists.
+The Copenhagen Summer Festival delights with classical chamber music from new, young talents and high-profile artists.
 The festival is an important stage for young, musical talents, the stars of tomorrow.
-Popular artists performing here include Herbie Hancock and Melody Gardot.
+In 2024 the festival takes place from 4 to 15 August in Kunsthalle Charlottenburg along the water at Nyhavn.

 Ever since the 1950s Copenhagen has continuously built its reputation as a jazz city.
 The Danish capital’s distinctive connection with jazz resulted into the annual 10-day long Copenhagen Jazz Festival, one of Europe’s largest jazz festivals.
 It features more than 600 concerts taking place at 150 venues.
 You can enjoy this lavish musical celebration on the streets of Copenhagen and all over its clubs, cafes and concert halls.